DanielBradford/ravel/testing.md

 READ: <span style="color:#00b300">PASSED</span>

-- All data was successfully presented to the user and is accurate to all data stored in the Mongo database
+- All data was successfully presented to the user and is accurate to all data stored in the Django and Stripe Data.

 UPDATE: <span style="color:#00b300">PASSED</span>

-- It was important that when the edit form was presented that the form input fields were populated with the recipe information.
-I ensured the correct data was parsed and bound to the edit_recipe template with the option to be updated/edited by the user.
-- All update functionality for editing recipes and users, was successful and the database stored the data accordingly
+- All update functionality for editing products, orders and users, tested as successful and the database stored the data accordingly

 DELETE: <span style="color:#00b300">PASSED</span>

-- All functionality for deleting recipes, users, recipe types, tools and products was successful along with all Javascript confirmations.
+- All functionality for deleting products, users and orders was successful along with all Javascript confirmations.
 Further testing was needed for XSS attacks.
 (Cross Site Scripting)

 <a name="js"></a>
 ### **JAVASCRIPT/JQUERY INTERACTIVITY TESTING** <span style="color:#00b300">PASSED</span>